Cartography-jpl/pynitf/doc/nitf_format_change.rst

 or just copy and modify the existing class.

-Most of the TREs in pynitf are instances of the Tre class, which is in turn and instance of FieldStruct that has the class specified as a "desc" table.
+Most of the TREs in pynitf are instances of the Tre class, which is in turn an instance of FieldStruct that has the class specified as a "desc" table.
 This *isn't* required, you just need to supply the same functions as Tre has, or you can supply a tre_implementation_class.
 But for this example we make a class